writethedocs/www/docs/conf/portland/2024/writing-day.rst

 -  **Create a task filter:** This  helps contributors find issues more easily and see which issues have been assigned.
 -  **Clear onboarding:** Ensure your ReadMe, contribution guidelines, or onboarding instructions are accurate and up to date.
 -  **Submit your Writing Day Project:** Adding your project to the Writing Day project list promotes your project to our attendees before the event.
 Many attendees have told us that their curiosity about certain projects incentivised their attendance.
--  **Project Experts:** We recommend having 1-2 project experts at Writing Day.
+-  **Project Experts:** We recommend having 1-2 project experts on your project.
 We love our developer advocates, community managers, and subject matter experts!
 You’re welcome to call for virtual reinforcements from your community as well.
--  **Flexibility and Understanding:** Reminder that attendees may need additional info to be successful in onboarding to your project!
+-  **Flexibility and Understanding:** Reminder that attendees may need additional info to be successful in onboarding to your project.

 These are suggestions and not requirements.
-It is perfectly valid to show up to Writing Day the day of, tell us about your project, and ask for volunteers!
+It is perfectly valid to show up to Writing Day, tell us about your project day of, and ask for volunteers!
 It’s been done before and it will be done again.

 Contribute to a Project
 -----------------------